-A holistic approach to sustainability with respect to disruptive change, financial strength, environmental and social externalities and governance (ESG) helps us identify investment opportunities characterized by competitive advantages that can potentially be monetized through growth.
+A holistic approach to sustainability with respect to disruptive change, financial strength, environmental and social externalities and governance (ESG) helps us identify investment opportunities.

-We believe that ESG factors are integral to assessing the quality of a company.
+We believe that ESG factors are integral to assessing the quality of a company and thus are a vital part of our investment process.
 When we formulate our investment thesis on the quality of a company, we ask three key questions1 to determine the sustainability of competitive advantage and how it can be monetized through growth:

 ESG FACTORS MAY MATERIALLY IMPACT INVESTMENT RISK AND REWARD.
 Companies are increasingly confronted with environmental issues, social factors and relationships with regulators and the communities in which they operate.
 In this context, managing ESG factors is simply part of sustaining competitive advantage in today’s economy.